ANANTH-SWAMY/NUMBER-DETECTION-WITH-MEDIAPIPE/README.md

 # GESTURE-DETECTION-WITH-MEDIAPIPE
-Recognise numbers show by fingers using mediapipe library
+Recognise numbers show by fingers using the hands solution in the mediapipe library by google